Saarthakkj/detoxify-x/README.md

 - Letting you specify exactly what type of content you want to see
 - Using advanced AI to instantly analyze tweets and their images
 - Filtering out content that doesn't align with your specified interests
+- Learning from your personal tweet preferences to customize your feed
 - Providing real-time content scraping and analysis
 - Creating a cleaner, more focused Twitter feed tailored to your needs